For any company – especially those in the expansion stages – Customer Acquisition Cost (CAC) is a key metric to focus on.

 - Reduced time from Free Trial sign-up to Paid Customer from 41-days on a 30-day Free Trial to 9 days… and recently down to 3 days!

 Can we do the same for you?
-I don’t know… but it’s probably worth having a chat.
+I don’t know… maybe.